michaelerule/lgcpspatial/README.md

 If you're brave enough to test it, please get in touch.
 I need feedback on

  - Does this actually work outside of the datasets its been tested on?
- - Does this actually perform well on other hardware configuration?
+ - Does this actually perform well on other hardware configurations?
  - How hard is it to start using?
 Is it missing dependencies?
  - Are there simple ways to improve the API?